jeog/TOSDataBridge/README_JAVA.md

                 // no data in block yet
             }

-            // 10 data-points ago, with DateTime
-            DateTimePair<Double> dDT = blockDT.getDoubleWithDateTime("SPY", Topic.LAST, 9);
+            // 9 data-points older than most recent, with DateTime DateTimePair<Double> dDT = blockDT.getDoubleWithDateTime("SPY", Topic.LAST, 9);
             if(dDT == null){
                 // no data at this index/position yet